 Your skin and hair are a reflection of your overall health.
 Diet is so fundamental.
 Lay off the sugars and dairy.
-Non flavored yogurt is alright because it helps promote gut bacteria, but to maintain a healthy complextion you’re going to need to meet your macros by eating a variety of fresh fruits and vegetables.
+Non flavored yogurt is alright because it helps promote gut bacteria, but to maintain a healthy complexion you’re going to need to meet your macros by eating a variety of fresh fruits and vegetables.

 //Supplement with zinc, magnesium and krill oil

-Most of us are deficent in trace minerals due to soil depletion.
+Most of us are deficient in trace minerals due to soil depletion.
 You can simply start to supplement with some of the more important trace minerals for men.
 Magnesium is responsible to so many bodily functions and zinc is responsible for your hair, nail and skin health.
 Krill oil (I prefer it over fish oil) provides healthy fats your body and skin need.

 Again, your diet has a big role in how you age and it’s always overlooked by fancy creams or stupid life hacks like.
 Get your nutrition squared away.